 'Catastrophic' Wildfires Continue To Rage Across Australia

-A large portion of Australia is on fire after weeks of extreme heat, strong winds and drought have created ideal conditions for hundreds of bushfires to thrive across the country.
-Several fires have been burning since November, particularly in the Eastern state of New South Wales.
+A large portion of Australia is on fire after weeks of extreme heat, strong winds and drought that have created ideal conditions for hundreds of bushfires to thrive across the country.
+Several fires have been burning since November, particularly in the eastern state of New South Wales.

 The fires threaten many of Australia's largest population centers, including Sydney, a city of more than 5 million, which has been cloaked in smoke.
 Blazes have destroyed hundreds of homes and almost 3 million acres of bushland, threatening the habitat of countless wildlife, including already endangered koalas.
 One fire in the state of Victoria has reportedly become large enough to generate its own weather.